EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 enough and the whole deployment problem goes away.

-Speaking about deployment, Mojolicious has basically no dependencies beside the core modules and comes with a lot of goodies, for example a [non blocking user-agent](https://docs.mojolicious.org/Mojo/UserAgent).
+Speaking about deployment, Mojolicious has basically no dependencies other than the core modules and comes with a lot of goodies, for example a [non blocking user-agent](https://docs.mojolicious.org/Mojo/UserAgent).

-Recently a legacy application needed to do some API call.
+Recently a legacy application needed to make some API calls.
 To speed up the process, we wanted to make the requests in parallel.
 And here's the gist of the code: